jagpreetbatth/The-Story-of-COVID-19/README.md

 Project Motivation

 A novel strain of coronavirus — SARS-CoV-2 — was first detected in December 2019 in Wuhan, a city in China’s Hubei province with a population of 11 million, after an outbreak of pneumonia without an obvious cause.
-The virus has now spread to a vast moajority of countries and territories across the globe and is characterized as a pandemic by the World Health Organization.
+The virus has now spread to a vast majority of countries and territories across the globe and is characterized as a pandemic by the World Health Organization.
 COVID-19 took a toll on the world population since the first case was found.

 Question of intrest include: